The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Hiking independently or joining a guided trek

 It’s definitely possible to tackle the Huayhuash Circuit as part of a guided trek.
-Most of these tours include porters/donkeys to carry your gear and food, leaving you with just a small daypack.
-You’ll also have meals prepared for you and all of the organisation sorted— which can be a great option if you don’t have the necessary backpacking gear, the confidence to navigate or cope with changing conditions, the stamina to carry a heavy pack, or the time/willingness to plan your own trekking route.
+Most of these tours include porters/donkeys to carry your gear and food, leaving you with just a small daypack, and you’ll also have meals prepared for you— which can be a great option if you don’t have the necessary backpacking gear, the confidence to navigate or cope with changing conditions, the stamina to carry a heavy pack, or the time/willingness to plan your own trekking route.

 If you do want to join a trekking group, I became friends along the trail with a wonderful local mountaineering guide, Marco Reyes, who owns High Summit Peru in Huaraz— I highly recommend him!